404reese/d2d-s4ds/react-fe/README.md

 - **Vite** - Build tool and dev server
 - **Tailwind CSS** - Utility-first CSS framework
 - **ESLint** - Code linting

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

-Feel free to customize this portfolio to match your personal brand and showcase your unique skills and projects!